Elite50/slate/source/includes/_profile-object.md

 PoliticalOrientationScores | PoliticalOrientationScore | A numeric value of the intensity of political orientation
  | PoliticalOrientationScoreLabel | A text value of the way a profile is politically oriented
+Religions | Religion | The religion of the profile SocialMediaAccounts | SocialMediaNetwork | The social media network this profile has an account in
+ | SocialMediaID | The ID of the profile's account in the network
+ | SocialMediaNickname | The nickname of the profile's account in the network
-Religions | Religion | The religion of the profile Students | Student | A flag indicating whether or not the profile is a student Submissions | SubmissionOrganization | The organization whose form was submitted
+ | SocialMediaURL | The URL of the profile's account in the network
+Students | Student | A flag indicating whether or not the profile is a student Submissions | SubmissionOrganization | The organization whose form was submitted
  | SubmissionWhen | The datetime when the form was submitted